shloksri/presentation/README.md

 **Concept 1: Perspective of a visually impaired person**

-	1. I will first demo Form B to show what it lags when we have not complied with accessibility rules.
+	1. I will first demo Form B to show what it lags when we have not implemented accessibility rules.
-		-	Navigate the form using keyboard and mouse to show their difference.
+		-	Navigation of form using keyboard and mouse to show difference.
 		-	Screen reader will be turned on, showing its behavior on different types of fields

 	2. We will be able to hear the respective field names like name, email, etc, thus demonstrating importance of semantic tags.